cloudwego/cwgo/README.md

 ### Layout

-This documents explains Layouts discussing how layout are generated, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/layout/).
+This documents explains Layouts generation and introduction, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/layout/).

 ### Client

-The document details on how Generated Clients that have been Encapsulated Can be used, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/client/)
+The document details on how generated clients that have been encapsulated can be used, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/client/)

 ### DB

-Details information containing HOW TO Use cwgo TOOL  To Generate relational Curd Codes, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/db/)
+Details information containing how to use cwgo tool to generate relational CURD codes, see this [document](https://www.cloudwego.io/docs/cwgo/tutorials/db/)

 ### Doc